oth11/TwitterAPI/README.md

 # TwitterAPI
 Use to get Twitter Data via API.
-Python and R scripts.
+Python script.

-mit loop_call_tweets (python) starten: definition der user ids in Textdatei
+loop_call_tweets (python):

+change your directories where to write tweet and meta files change to your own list of id's (list.txt used as example) add your BEARER token for Twitter API

 //
 mit json2csv R können JSON Roh-Dateien einzeln (!) in CSV umgewandelt werden (funktioniert)
 //